Did You Know Frozen Pipes Can Lead to Mold Growth?

 - Determine whether or not you should call a professional.

 If you do have a burst pipe, try to dry out any wet areas immediately.
-If the area is not dried out within 24 hours, mold growth is a high possibility and may not be visible.
+If the area is not dried out within 24 hours, mold growth is highly possible and may not be visible.
 If there are concerns about mold due to delayed drying times, it is essential to hire a professional who is trained in IAQ evaluations and can help you determine the nature of the contamination, the extent of damage and develop a plan to remediate the issue, as well as help, prevent future occurrences.
 Depending on the specific situation, Kinney Pike is happy to recommend local professionals that have the proper tools to help.
 Contact us for more information.

 The information obtained and included in this publication is from sources believed to be reliable for informational purposes only.
 Kinney Pike Insurance and its employees make no guarantee of results in connection with any training, materials, suggestions, or information provided.
 This information is only a tool to assist you in managing your responsibility to maintain safe premises, practices, operations, and equipment.
 It is the user’s responsibility to confirm compliance with any applicable local, state or federal regulations.You should always verify information with alternative sources before using it as the basis for legal and or any advice.
 Implementation of any practices suggested by this information is at your sole discretion, and Kinney Pike Insurance or its affiliates shall not be liable to any party for any damages whatsoever arising out of, or in connection with, the information provided or its use.